 Cleaning up will not only help you get organized, but also help solidify your home office as an extension of your job — not just a place in your apartment for work.

-“The lack of formal structure that office work provides can seriously blur the lines between your personal life and work when you work from home,” says human resources expert Darko Jacimovic.
+“The lack of formal structure that office work provides can seriously blur the lines between your personal life and work when you work from home,” says human resources professional Darko Jacimovic.
 “Creating conditions that resemble the office in your home works well for this purpose.”

 4. Get a Good Trash Can

-My home office is right next to my kitchen, so naturally I thought I’d just walk over and throw my trash in my kitchen trash can.
+My home office is right next to my kitchen, so naturally I thought I’d just walk over and throw my garbage in my kitchen trash can.
 I have vastly overestimated my ability to not be lazy — and frequently find myself compiling trash across my office desk.